If you're going for low-maintenance , more is better as far as hard landscaping is concerned. However it will be more expensive.

 4) You can pain it but it will need regular maintenance, as the paint will chip.

 5) There are lots of wonderful lights available which can be set into the wood.
 Coloured LED spots can create great effects.

-6) You can create a curve but it's difficult and often doesn't look very good - better to stick to straight edges.7) Hardwood will be the longest lasting and lowest maintenance.
+6) You can create a curve but it's difficult and often doesn't look very good - better to stick to straight edges.

 8) Decking boards also come in pre-made squares.